mademoixcel/Payroll/README.md

 ![Screenshot (999)](https://github.com/mademoixcel/Payroll/assets/124081194/6ad92200-d51f-4127-8350-9767790c8199)

-# Total Gross pay, Tax, and Net pay
+# Monthly Gross pay, Tax, and Net pay
-I calculated the gross pay by adding the total gross pay for each week, then removed the 7% tax.
-I did this by using =(0.007 * gross pay).
+I calculated the gross pay by adding the total gross pay for each week, then removed the 10% tax.
+I did this by using =(0.1 * (gross pay)).
 This calculated the gross pay for each employee, then I calculated the net pay by subtracting the tax from gross pay.

 ![Screenshot (1010)](https://github.com/mademoixcel/Payroll/assets/124081194/1d20d522-304d-4446-9e1a-7b4a333d0c30)